ilyasergey/YSC4231/source/faq.rst

 less frequently, in small teams.

-Whenever a task is told to be completed `individually`, it actually means that you should do your best to find a solution `yourself`.
-It is absolutely crucial that you are mindful about the importance of working on solving the problem `alone`, using your own understanding and expertise, and without attempting to get parts of the solution from available sources (your peers, a peer tutor, the internet), as this defeats the whole point of this learning process.
+Whenever a task is told to be completed `individually`, it actually means that you are expected to find a solution `yourself`.
+It is absolutely crucial that you are mindful about the importance of working on solving the problem using your own understanding and expertise, and without attempting to get parts of the solution from available sources (your peers, a peer tutor, the internet), as this defeats the whole point of this learning process.

-You might feel stressed about the fact that you cannot find a solution for the assignments in what seems to be a reasonable amount of time, and are concerned that the class makes you struggle.
-In most of the cases, **this is normal**---these are legitimately difficult classes that require your `full engagement` and pay off in skills that will help you land on highly-paid jobs in industry and academia, with a great job security in the future.
-In fact, all the assignments are designed to take approximately 5-7 hours per week to complete, requiring you to review the lecture materials, do "paper and pencil" design, implement tests and, eventually, write some amount of working code.
+You might feel stressed about the fact that you cannot find a solution for the assignments in what seems to be a reasonable amount of time, and are concerned that the class makes you struggle too much.
+In most of the cases, **this is normal**---these are legitimately difficult disciplines that require your `full engagement` and pay off in skills that will help you land on highly-paid jobs in industry and academia, with a great job security in the future.
+All the assignments are designed to take approximately 5-7 hours per week to complete, requiring you to review the lecture materials, do "paper and pencil" design, implement tests and, eventually, write some amount of working code.
 So if you spend considerably more than that, it might be an indication that you need to revise your work process.
 This page provides some advice on how to do that.

-Indeed, there might be factors that are beyond anyone's control interfere with your learning process (e.g., illness, mental of physical, or an announcement that your university announcing that it will close soon).
-All the profs are determined to mitigate the impacts of those events to the quality of your education and are willing to make reasonable adjustments.
+Indeed, there might be factors that are beyond anyone's control and interfere with your learning process (e.g., mental of physical illness, or an announcement that your university will close soon).
+At Yale-NUS, we are determined to mitigate the impacts of those events on the quality of your education and are willing to make reasonable adjustments.

-All that said, some of you occasionally find yourself in the situations when the set rules for assessing your knowledge via assignments seem unfair and do not do justice to your efforts, penalising you for no good reason.
+All that said, some of you occasionally find yourself in situations when the set rules for assessing your knowledge unfair and do not do justice to your efforts, penalising you for no good reason.
 This FAQ is aimed to clarify the reasons why those rules are set in this particular way, and what are my expectations about your work.

 On Submission and Resubmission Policies
 ---------------------------------------